 - Combine the cinnamon and sugar on a plate.

-- Heat half the butter in a large pan over medium high heat.
+- Melt 2 tbsp of the butter in a large pan over medium high heat.

 - Roll the sticks in the egg mixture quickly (do not soak them), shake off excess and place in pan.
-In my pan I can fit 8 sticks so I cook them in 2 batches.
+Cook in 2 batches.

 - Turn to cook each side until golden.